metaverselaw/lawlib/README.md

 We use Google AI for Text-to-Speech functionalities.

 # Text Paraphraser
 For sentence level paraphrases, we use T5 Text-to-Text generators.
 For paragraphs, we loop each sentence with T5, but this is not a friendly process for our non-coding members.
-So, we're planning to deploy a <h ref="https://streamlit.io" target="_blank">Streamlit</a> application on local drive.
+So, we're planning to deploy a <a href="https://streamlit.io" target="_blank">Streamlit</a> application on local drive.
+This obviously takes time to build.
 In the meantime, we also use commercial vendors for paraphrasing tasks.